-Age 54 Director since July 31, 1997 President of Norfolk State University since July 1997.
+Age 54 Director since July 31, 1997 Description of Principal Business or Occupation President of Norfolk State University since July 1997.
 From December 1988 to June 1997, Dr. McDemmond served Florida Atlantic University in various capacities, most recently as Vice President for Finance and Chief Fiscal Officer.
 She is also a frequent author and lecturer on women and minority issues and financial management of colleges and universities.
 Dr. McDemmond is a director of the GSE and serves on the board of the National Association of College and University Business Officers.